 7. What happens if the judge is ill?

 Your attendance at court is still required.

 There should be replacement judges available to ensure that your hearing goes ahead.

 The most likely reason for the hearing to be adjourned by the court’s own motion is when the court has been overbooked and there is no judge or courtroom available.

 At court you should behave by being courteous and respectful.
 You should not chew gum, eat, listen to music using earphones, read anything other than material that is related to the case, take photos, film or use a mobile phone for calls or otherwise.

 Being angry or argumentative as you give evidence does not help your situation or improve your chances of winning your case.
 Staying calm, collected and sticking to the facts and being truthful will help you, particularly when questioned by the defendant’s barrister or the judge.

 When talking, you should speak loudly and clearly.
 You should only speak when you have permission to do so.
 Do not talk over other people, especially the judge.
 You should also refer to the judge as “Your Honour”.

-10. Can I claim for the expenses of attending trial?
+9. Can I claim expenses for attending my hearing?

 This is a disclaimer to say we do not accept liability for any inaccurate or out-of-date information contained on this website at any given time.
 Whilst we do make every effort to keep the information accurate and up-to-date, you should only treat this information as a guideline.
 For more information relevant to your claim, you should speak directly to your solicitor.